pdfcpu/pdfcpu/core/sign.md

 - **Go Runtime Restrictions**: No support for SHA-1, which is considered insecure.

-- **Archive Timestamps (PAdES-LTA)**: Missing support for archive timestamps used for long-term archival beyond PAdES-LT.

 ## PAdES Level

-While the PDF specification mainly focuses on PAdES-E-BES and PAdES-E-EPES for processing ETSI.CAdES.detached signatures, pdfcpu instead detects and reports the PAdES level:
+While the PDF specification mainly focuses on PAdES-E-BES and PAdES-E-EPES for processing ETSI.CAdES.detached signatures, pdfcpu instead detects and reports the PAdES Basic level:
 * B-B
 * B-T
 * B-LT
 * B-LTA

-PAdES-B levels (Basic, Timestamp, Long-Term) are more comprehensive, widely adopted, and better suited for ensuring long-term validity and document integrity.
+PAdES-B levels (Basic, Timestamp, Long-Term, Long-Term-Archival) are more comprehensive, widely adopted, and better suited for ensuring long-term validity and document integrity.

 Focusing on these levels improves compatibility with modern signature validation workflows and future-proofs pdfcpu for evolving standards.